Description

 Applying this definition to our asset in some examples:

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 596 days of Goldman Sachs Group is greater, thus worse.
+• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum days below previous high of 596 days of Goldman Sachs Group is larger, thus worse.

 AveDuration: